Want to get more familiar with the Winnipeg Transit before you take your first ride?

 - If you plan on taking the bus often, look into buying weekly or monthly passes.
 They will save you more money.
 To see the complete table of fares, go to this page: Transit Fares.

-- Learn about the Low-Income Transit Pass which will be introduced in April 2020.
-Low-income earners and refugees who have been here less than a year get a 30% discount on the full-fare monthly adult pass in 2020.
-The discount will increase to 40% in 2021 and 50% in 2022.
-(Read: Low-income bus pass gets go-ahead from Winnipeg city council, Sean Kavanagh, CBC News).
+- Learn about the Low-Income Transit Pass.
+WINN Pass is for low-income earners and refugees who have been here less than a year get a 30% discount on the full-fare monthly adult pass in 2020.
+The discount is set to increase in the coming years.

 - Youth (6-16 years old) pay a Reduced fare.